-At Home Family Fun: Yesterday was Yo-Yos.
+At home family fun: Last week was all about yo-yos.
 Now it is Fro-Yos!
-Why not make your own Frozen Yogurt?
+Why not make your own frozen yogurt?
 There are plenty of recipes online, but this recipe doesn’t require any special equipment or ingredients and it uses strawberries, which are in season right now.
-If you want to go the chocolate ice cream direction, I have made this 2-ingredient chocolate icre cream recipe.
+If you want to go the chocolate ice cream direction, I have made this 2-ingredient chocolate ice cream recipe.
 It is super easy and yummy.

 June 8th – World Ocean’s Day